mgba-emu/gbatek/index.md

 Currently, the only known way to get control of that hardware features would be using scanlime's Main Memory Hack (ie. soldering about 50 wires to the DSi mainboard).

+### Whitelist exploit (unreleased)

+Rocketlauncher was supposed to get full control over the DSi via buffer overflows during NDS cart whitelist checks (via invalid Offset+Length values in the "NDHI" section of the Whitelist file, matched to the currently inserted NDS cartridge).

+Unfortunately, that exploit was never finished/released - and, as by now, Unlaunch.dsi can do the same thing (even earlier after power-up, working with all retail firmware versions/regions, and without needing a NDS cart to trigger the whitelist check).